jyotish123-hub/Aeroplane-Radar-System/README.md

 # Aeroplane-Radar-System
-Creating an Aeroplane Radar System in C++ by:- Neeraj Kr Sarma,Jyotish Borgohain,Luit Talukdar,Nahar Kalita,Abinas kalita and Md.
+Created an Aeroplane Radar System in C++ by:- Neeraj Kr Sarma,Jyotish Borgohain,Luit Talukdar,Nahar Kalita,Abinas kalita and Md.
 Nizamul Haque.
+Objective of this code:The main objective of this project is to simulate a simple radar system for an aeroplane using c++ programming concepts.